blueraleigh/blueraleigh.github.io/research/stasis/index.md

 Approximate ML estimates of $$ \epsilon $$ occur where the horizontal line $$ f_{10} $$
 intersects the curve $$ \frac{1}{1 + \epsilon} + \frac{\epsilon}{(1 + \epsilon)^2} \psi $$.
-Examples of these solution curves are shown in Figure 1.
+Examples of these solution curves are shown below:

 ![fig1](fig1.png)